-Drive up Scenic Byway 12 to experience the colorful ride up Red Canyon and through its tunnels, see the awesome views and hoodoos in Bryce Canyon National Park, view the colors and sedimentary pipes of Kodachrome Basin State Park, climb onto the Aquarius plateau on top of the Grand Staircase inside the Grand Staircase Escalante National Monument, drive up the mountain past
+Drive up Scenic Byway 12 to experience the colorful ride up Red Canyon and through its tunnels, see the awesome views and hoodoos in Bryce Canyon National Park, view the colors and sedimentary pipes of Kodachrome Basin State Park, drive up the mountain past

-Digress with a side trip down historic Burr Trail with outstanding scenery, through Long Canyon and down the Waterpocket Fold switchbacks to the junction with Notom-Bullfrog Road.
-Turn around and climb the switchbacks to return to U12, or go north on Notom-Bullfrog Road to Scenic Byway U24, and west through Capitol Reef National Park to the eastern end of Scenic Byway U12 at Torrey.
-The Burr Trail continues to U279 north of Bullfrog.
+Digress with a side trip down historic Burr Trail with outstanding scenery, through Long Canyon and down the Waterpocket Fold switchbacks to Notom-Bullfrog Road.
+Turn around and climb the switchbacks to return to SB12, or go north on Notom-Bullfrog Road to Scenic Byway 24, and west through Capitol Reef National Park to the eastern end of Scenic Byway 12 at Torrey.
+The Burr Trail continues to the southeast to Utah 279.